AFLplusplus/LibAFL/docs/src/advanced_features/concolic/concolic.md

 However, the SymCC compiler needs to be made aware of the location of the runtime that it should instrument against.
 This is done by setting the `SYMCC_RUNTIME_DIR` environment variable to the directory which contains the runtime (typically the `target/(debug|release)` folder of your runtime crate).

-The example hybrid fuzzer instruments the target in it's [`build.rs` build script](https://github.com/AFLplusplus/LibAFL/blob/main/fuzzers/libfuzzer_stb_image_concolic/fuzzer/build.rs#L50).
+The example hybrid fuzzer instruments the target in its [`build.rs` build script](https://github.com/AFLplusplus/LibAFL/blob/main/fuzzers/libfuzzer_stb_image_concolic/fuzzer/build.rs#L50).
 It does this by cloning and building a copy of SymCC and then using this version to instrument the target.
 The [`symcc_libafl` crate](https://docs.rs/symcc_libafl) contains helper functions for cloning and building SymCC.

 Make sure you satisfy the [build requirements](https://github.com/eurecom-s3/symcc#readme) of SymCC before attempting to build it.

 #### Using SymQEMU
-Build SymQEMU according to it's [build instructions](https://github.com/eurecom-s3/symqemu#readme).
+Build SymQEMU according to its [build instructions](https://github.com/eurecom-s3/symqemu#readme).
+By default, SymQEMU looks for the runtime in a sibling directory.
-Make sure to let it know the path to your runtime by setting `--symcc-build` argument to the `configure` script to the path of your runtime.
+Since we don't have a runtime there, we need to let it know the path to your runtime by setting `--symcc-build` argument of the `configure` script to the path of your runtime.

 ### Building the Fuzzer
 No matter the instrumentation method, the interface between the fuzzer and the instrumented target should now be consistent.